zacjones93/egghead-instructor-101-guide/03-creating-courses/create-courses.md

 Good lessons have good examples.
 We want to show the user a series of small, high-quality examples that serve the goal of the course.
 We are all here for the code, so lets deliver.

 ### Recording Lessons

+This is where I stopped writing for the day 😉